-Fourth IREP Elective (for instance, POLS 5407: Politics of Inequality or POLS 5505: Race and the Critical Traditions of U.S. Law in Latin America)
+Fourth and Fifth IREP Elective (for instance, POLS 5407: Politics of Inequality or POLS 5505: Race and the Critical Traditions of U.S. Law in Latin America)

 The MA program director may approve additional classes, however, the following 3-credit courses have been pre-approved for the MA in IREP: AMST 6000, ANTH 5035, EDCI 5875, EDCI 5830, ENGL 5530, ENGL 6400, ENGL 6450, ENGL 6540, GEO 5840, GERM 6480, HIST 5235, HIST 5525, HIST 5543, HIST 5565, HIST 5610, HIST 5622, HIST 5630, LAW 7529, LAW 7655, LAW 7703, LAW 7810, LLAS 5105, LLAS 5610, PHIL 5310, POLS 5105, POLS 5409, POLS 5410, PSYCH 6750, PSYCH 5170, PSYC 5370, SOCI 5501, SOCI/WGSS 5613, SOCI 6505, SWEL 5377, SWEL 5385.

 Our core faculty explore the relationships among salient social identities; persistent, structuring inequalities; and the nature of domestic and international politics under the framework of indigeneity, race, ethnicity, and politics.
 These scholars bring their work into their classes, giving students direct access to cutting-edge research.